majac91/Travel_journal/README.md

 :ballot_box_with_check: applying BEM principles

-:black_square_button: replacing local storage with a serverless database
+:ballot_box_with_check: replacing local storage with a serverless database

+:black_square_button: style the page